 I’ve written this post to help explain what each does as well as compare the two.
-Your baby’s health and comfort is important, and I’d love to help you make the best decision.
+After only a few minutes of reading, you’ll know everything you need to know!

 Humidity and the effects of dry air on your baby